noembryo/KataLib/docs/index.md

 Favorite Collections can also get **Starred** and use this attribute for filtering or sorting.

-We can create Collections from the Playlist's right-click menu, we can add tracks to existing Collections, we can remove tracks from them, we can delete existing Collections, or drop them to the Playlist for playback etc.
+We can create Collections from the Playlist's right-click menu, we can add tracks to existing Collections, we can remove tracks from them, we can delete existing Collections, drop them to the Playlist for playback etc.